VPN Leak Tests for IP, DNS, & WebRTC Leaks

 Many VPN services apparently give brilliant performance and seem to work fine for your privacy but they might be leaking your IP address and DNS requests which can leave you exposed.

 Some broken features can also lead to such leaks in which the nonfunctional internet kill switch and ineffective IPv6 protection are common.
+There are many VPN providers that provide the Kill Switch feature, some of them are NordVPN, ExpressVPN and SurfShark VPN.

 Additionally, some conflicts in the WebRTC servers or DNS servers can unveil your true location which is something you would not want and that is why you are using a VPN service.